King-Chavez-Parks Future Faculty Fellowship Program

 - Submit transcripts from all degree-granting institutions along with a Wayne State University transcript (if you are a current student).

 - Request recommendations from three faculty members using the form provided.
-If you are currently in a WSU program, one of the three recommendations should be from your advisor.
+If you are currently in a WSU program, one of the three recommendations should be from your advisor and one from your graduate director.
 We recommend that you submit only current recommendations.

 - Provide curriculum vitae – a brief statement of your educational goals and scholarly achievements.